-For provision of services, the CA and LuxTrust S.A. may rely on third party agents under appropriate (sub-) contracting agreements.
+For provision of services, the CA and LuxTrust S.A. may rely on third party agents under appropriate (sub-) contracting agreements or on legal entities as referenced in [14] and [16].
 Towards any party, LuxTrust S.A. acting as CSP assumes full responsibility and accountability for acts or omissions of all third party agents it uses to deliver certification services.

 Within the context of new Subscriber registration, the LRA and CRA responsibility is to verify that the Subscriber is indeed the person (s)he claims to be and to validate the information that is requested to be certified by the CA as well as the information supporting this certification.
-This shall be done in compliance with the rules and practices as stated by the applicable CP, the LuxTrust CPS and by strictly following the LuxTrust registration procedures.
+This shall be done in compliance with the rules and practices as stated by the applicable CP, the LuxTrust CPS and by strictly following the LuxTrust registration procedures or the applicable national law referenced in [14].